 The child welfare services are responsible for providing advice and guidance, undertaking investigations, and making administrative decisions pursuant to the Child Welfare Services Act.
 The Service shall as well prepare cases for consideration by the county social welfare board, and implementing and following up child welfare measures.

-The child welfare responsibilities of the central authorities are divided between the Ministry of Children and Equality, the Directorate for Children, Youth and Family Affairs and five regional offices, and the county governors.
+The child welfare responsibilities of the central authorities are divided between the Ministry of Children and Families, the Directorate for Children, Youth and Family Affairs and five regional offices, and the county governors.
 The Ministry has the overriding responsibility for child welfare.

-The Ministry of Children and Equality has the administrative responsibility for the Child Welfare Services Act and oversees that the Act, regulations and other provisions are correctly applied.
+The Ministry of Children and Families has the administrative responsibility for the Child Welfare Services Act and oversees that the Act, regulations and other provisions are correctly applied.
 The Ministry ensures that experiences gained from application of the Act are evaluated and then undertakes the necessary amendments.

 The Ministry is also responsible for giving/issue? guidelines and instructions, initiating research in the field, developing general child welfare policy and providing accessible information about child welfare.
-The Ministry of Children and Equality is not the appeals body/has no competence in individual cases.
+The Ministry of Children and Families is not the appeals body/has no competence in individual cases.